 11. Schuirmann DJ.
 A comparison of the Two One-Sided Tests Procedure and the Power Approach for Assessing the Equivalence of Average Bioavailability.
 J Pharmacokin Biopharm.
 1987; 15(6): 657–80. doi:10.1007/BF01068419.↩︎

-17. It will be the same only if the Point Estimate is exactly 1.↩︎
+19. It will be the same if and only if the point estimate is exactly 1.↩︎